tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

     ellipse(width/2,height/2, 30*i,30*i)
 {% endhighlight %}

 Notice how the `i = 0` line has been removed, along with the line to increment it (`i += 1`).
-However, the result remains the same:
+Despite these changes, the result remains the same:

 <figure>
   <img src="{{ site.url }}/img/pitl03/iteration-for-loop-adaption.png" class="fullwidth" />
 </figure>

 The `range()` function generates a list of values that the `for` then iterates over.
-With each iteration the active `range` value is assigned to the variable `i` -- although you may name this whatever you wish.
-For twenty-four iterations, the range function requires an argument of `24`; but the end value of twenty-four is never part of the generated list.
-The is because the first iteration begins at `0`.
+With each iteration, the acting `range` value is assigned to the variable `i` -- although you may name this whatever you wish.
+For twenty-four iterations, the `range` function requires an argument of `24`; but the end value of twenty-four is never part of the generated list because the first iteration begins with `0`.

 The range function can handle between one and three parameters.
 Provide two arguments for a start and end value: